norrisng/vatsim-flightbag/README.md

 ###atc.php

-Displays online ATC stations on the VATSIM network.
+Displays online ATC stations on the VATSIM network, as well as some basic information about each.

 ###config.php